Sign of the Flesh

 Joshua 5:1–9

-You’ve been literally following (cloud by day; fire by night) God for 40 years.
+You’ve been literally following (cloud by day; by night) God for 40 years.
 In that time, you’ve eaten mysterious white stuff that shows up at dawn and melts by noon.
 Your clothes and sandals don’t wear out.
 Water mysteriously appears in the desert.
 In other words, 40 years of nothing much.
 Nothing much?
 Seriously?
 Isn’t just that short list above enough?
 Apparently not.

-The of circumcision between God and Abraham was abandoned.
+The covenant of circumcision between God and Abraham was abandoned.
 Many scholars have concluded that as circumcision was also practiced by the Egyptians, there was some sort of circumcision ban for the Israelites.
 While the do not say that, there was an issue revolving around Moses’ not being circumcised (Exodus 4:24–26), which would indicate that Moses did not practice it.
 At the same time, circumcision was part of out the law.

 Despite the Abrahamic covenantal requirement.
 Despite its requirement for Passover, being part of the tribe, or participating in the communal religious , circumcision wasn’t being done.
 Were the Israelites completely clueless, including Moses?
 One could that the adults were circumcised.
 They just didn’t circumcise their sons (i.e., pass on the and covenant).
 Is that really any better?